-Learn the German comparative form by adding -er to adjectives like laut (louder), weich (softer), sauer (sourer), and teuer (more expensive) to compare things clearly.
+Learn how to form the Komparativ in German by adding -er to adjectives like laut (louder), weich (softer), sauer (sourer), and teuer (more expensive) to compare things effectively.

 1. The comparative is formed by adding the ending -er to the adjective.